 While studying climate change and trying to decipher the carbon cycle puzzle, researchers have been studying the source and amount of carbon flowing into the Arctic Ocean.
 Organic carbon has been found on glaciers in Alaska and when organic matter and other materials from the atmosphere are deposited on the surface of a glacier, the snow and ice melt faster.

-A new study concludes that fossil fuel emissions are likely contributors to a substantial amount of organic carbon found on glaciers in Alaska.
+A new study published in Nature Geoscience concludes that fossil fuel emissions are likely contributors to a substantial amount of organic carbon found on glaciers in Alaska.

 Fossil fuel emissions, which contain organic carbon, can speed up the rate of glacier melt when deposited on glacier surfaces.
 In addition, the organic molecules associated with these deposits can be transported in rivers and streams, affecting downstream aquatic ecosystems.
 Knowledge of the source and age of organic carbon in glaciers allows for a better understanding of these and other impacts.